abhishekarya1/DSA-2k23/graphs.md

 	int currNode = q.front();
 	q.pop();

-	// mark current node as visited and add to traversal ans visited[currNode] = true;
+	// add to traversal ans
 	bfs.push_back(currNode);

-	// enqueue all its unvisited neighbours
-	for(auto it: adjList[currNode]){
+	// enqueue all its unvisited neighbours and mark as visited (upon enqueue) for(auto it: adjList[currNode]){
 		if(visited[it] == false){
+			visited[currNode] = true;
 			q.push(it);
 		}
 	}